indiana-university/easy-lang-markup-tinymce-plugin/README.md

-# TinyMCE Language Selector Plugin
+# Easy Lang Markup TinyMCE Plugin

 This plugin provides an easy-to-use interface for users to add/edit language attributes (`lang="[lang_code]"`) in TinyMCE editor content.
 It helps content authors meet WCAG accessibility requirements for indicating